JetBrains/amper/docs/src/user-guide/basics.md

     10. This setting overrides the one that we set in the `settings` section.
         Read more about this in the [settings propagation](multiplatform.md#multiplatform-settings) section.

-### Product types
+### Product type

-Product type describes the target platform and the type of the project at the same time.
+The **product type** describes the target platform and the type of the project at the same time.
 Below is the list of supported product types:

 - `lib` - a reusable Kotlin Multiplatform library which can be used as a dependency by other modules in the Amper project
 - `jvm/lib` - a reusable JVM library which can be used as a dependency by other modules in the Amper project